-- A visible dp icon indicates that the Scan Tool is linked to (communicating with) the vehicle's computer. - The I/M Monitor Status icons indicate the type and number of Monitors the vehicle supports, and provides indications of the current status of the vehicle's Monitors.
+- A visible icon indicates that the Diagnostic Tool is being powered through the vehicle's DLC connector. - A visible db icon indicates that the Diagnostic Tool is linked to (communicating with) the vehicle's computer. - The I/M Monitor Status icons indicate the type and number of Monitors the vehicle supports, and provides indications of the current status of the vehicle's Monitors.
 A solid Monitor icon indicates the associated Monitor has run and completed its testing.
 A blinking Monitor icon indicates the associated Monitor has not run and completed its testing. - The upper left hand corner of the display shows the DTC and number of the code currently being displayed and the total number of codes retrieved.
 The upper right hand corner shows whether or not the displayed code commanded the MIL on.
 If the code being displayed is a PENDING code, the PENDING icon is shown.
-If the code being displayed is a DEDMANIENT code the DEDMANIENT
+If the code being displayed is a PENDING is a PENDING to a shown.
+If the code being displayed is a PENDING is a PENDING.

-PERMANENT code, the PERMANENT icon is shown.
+PERMANENT code, the PÉRMANENT icon is shown.

-• The Diagnostic Trouble Code (DTC) and related code definition are shown in the lower section of the display.
+The Diagnostic Trouble Code (DTC) and related code definition are shown in the lower section of the display.

-In the case of long code definitions, a small arrow is shown in the upper/lower right-hand corner of the Scan Tool display area to indicate the presence of additional information.
-Use the $\triangle$ and $\bigcirc$ buttons, as necessary, to view the additional information.
+In the case of long code definitions, a small arrow is shown in the upper/lower right-hand corner of the Diagnostic Tool display area to indicate the presence of additional information.
+Use the and $\bigtriangledown$ buttons, as necessary, to view the additional information.

-If a definition for the currently displayed code is not available, an advisory message shows on the Scan Tool's display.
+If a definition for the currently displayed code is not available, an advisory message shows on the Diagnostic Tool's display.